 Curves Equator allows you to tweak your suppression curve with 3 adjustable crossovers and up to 2×8 control nodes for those who want even more control.
 This enables fine-tuning of specific frequency areas, whether you want a sharper cut or a smoother slope.

-To show or hide the crossovers and band cut lines, you need to use the Compressor check button located on the right side of the user interface.
+To show or hide the crossovers and band cut lines, use the Compressor check button on the right side of the user interface.

 Real-World Use Case

-I tested the Curves Equator on a vocal track that had a harsh midrange resonance and some low-end muddiness.
-After engaging the Learn function and allowing the plugin to do its magic, the harshness was immediately tamed, and the low end became more controlled, without sacrificing the vocal’s warmth.
+I tested the Curves Equator on a vocal track with a harsh midrange resonance and some low-end muddiness.
+After engaging the Learn function and allowing the plugin to do its magic, the harshness was immediately tamed, and the low end became more controlled without sacrificing the vocal’s warmth.
 The plugin not only cleaned up the resonance but also brought out subtle details that were previously masked by the problematic frequencies.

 I also experimented with sidechaining the plugin between a busy guitar and vocal mix.
 The frequency unmasking worked like a charm, allowing the vocal to sit perfectly on top of the guitar without clashing, all while maintaining the tonal integrity of both elements.